diana-pilvar/DM-materials-ELIXIR-EE/Introduction_page.md

 ## Open Science

 In the last few years, more attention has been put on what a researcher does with their research outputs.
 Whether this would be data, code, software, or anything else.
-In 2015, Estonian Research Council established the Open Science Expert Group which has compiled the general principles and policy recommendations [document](https://www.etag.ee/wp-content/uploads/2016/07/Avatud_Teadus_Eestis_1.0.pdf) for Open Science in Estonia.
+In 2015, Estonian Research Council established the Open Science Expert Group which has compiled the general principles and policy recommendations document ([Estonian](https://www.etag.ee/wp-content/uploads/2016/07/Avatud_Teadus_Eestis_1.0.pdf),[English](https://www.etag.ee/wp-content/uploads/2017/03/Open-Science-in-Estonia-Principles-and-Recommendations-final.pdf))  for Open Science in Estonia.

 The definition of Open Science denotes free access to the electronic scientific information, particularly to publications and research data created and published as a result of public funding.